aamc.org does not support this web browser.

 In 2012, the AAMC initiated the COI Metrics Project to evaluate the cost and impact of the regulations covering one year prior to implementation of the regulations and two years following.
 The 74 participating institutions provided data about their COI programs and review processes, including the cost to implement and carry out the requirements and the number of FCOIs identified and reported to the National Institutes of Health (NIH) and other PHS funding entities.

-AAMC COI Metrics Project Results
+Find the results of the AAMC COI Metrics Project below: